astronomer/docs/learn/airflow-kafka.md

 3. Run your DAG.

 4. View the produced events in your Kafka cluster.
-The example screenshot below shows 4 messages that have been produced to a topic called `test_topic_1` in the Confluent Cloud.
+The example screenshot below shows 4 messages that have been produced to a topic called `test_topic_1` in Confluent Cloud.

     ![Producer logs](/img/guides/confluent-produced-tasks.png)